linode/docs/docs/development/bash/bash1/index.md

 echo "Hello World!"
 {{< /file >}}

-The first line is required for the bash script to become autonomous and be executed as a command.
-The `#!` characters are called a *shebang*, and instruct Linux to use following command as the file interpreter.
+The first line is required for the bash script to become autonomous and executable as a command.
+The `#!` characters are called a *shebang*, and instruct Linux to use following path as the file interpreter.
 The `.sh` file extension is not required but it is good to have it in order to inform people that this is a shell script and not a binary file.

 Notice that `echo` is a bash shell built-in command that outputs text.
 All shells have their own built-in